mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 * Defines desired rank correlations between pairs of random variables.
 Approximate rank correlation is achieved by re-ordering vectors of random draws as per Iman and Conover (1982).

-The `@defsim` macro returns a `Simulation{T}` instance, which contains all the definition information in a form that can be applied at run-time.
-The `T` in `Simulation{T}` is any type that your application would like to live inside the `Simulation` struct.
+The `@defsim` macro returns a `SimulationDef{T}` instance, which contains all the definition information in a form that can be applied at run-time.
+The `T` in `SimulationDef{T}` is any type that your application would like to live inside the `SimulationDef` struct.
 We have implemented three types for `T <: AbstractSimulationData`:
 1. Simple random-sampling Monte Carlo Simulation (`MCSData`),
 2. Latin Hypercube Sampling (`LHSData`), and
 3. Sobol sampling and analysis (`SobolData`)